Dietatko/WebApiChallenge/README.md

 - Order item has amount (decimal number).
 - If second item with same product id are added, existing item is modified instead (no particular reason, just a business rule).

-Domain objects folow DDD ideas.
+Domain objects folow DDD principles.

 ### DataAccess